© Royal Entomological Society

 Click here to read the letter on OnlineOpen and click on the link below to watch a video regarding RCUK compliance.

 Papers submitted to Ecological Entomology should be original research papers on insect ecology.
-See Aims and Scope for more details.
-Full-length Original articles, Short Communications, and Reviews are welcomed.
+See Overview for more details.
+Full-length Original articles, Short Communications, Opinion articles and Reviews are welcomed.

 Ethical considerations will be taken into account in considering the acceptability of papers, and the editors’ decision on this, as on other aspects, will be final.
 Ecological Entomology is a member of and subscribes to the principles of the Committee on Publication Ethics.

-Examine recent issues for details of acceptable style and format.
-Manuscripts should be prepared in Word, double spaced with wide margins, preferably in A4 format.
+All manuscripts should be prepared and submitted in a Word document (not PDF), double-spaced with wide margins, in A4 format.
 Tables must be on separate sheets, and should be self-explanatory.
 Figure legends should be grouped together on a separate sheet.

 All papers should contain: